kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 **Note:** MQTT is sensitive to trailing/leading slashes: `a/b/c` is not the same as `a/b/c/` or `/a/b/c`.

 The common resource path part has the following format:
-`kaa/<appversion_name>/<extension_instance_name>`
+`kp1/<appversion_name>/<extension_instance_name>`

-All KP resource paths start with `kaa`, which is the reserved prefix for KP version 1.
+All KP resource paths start with `kp1`, which is the reserved prefix for KP version 1.
-Future versions of KP will have prefixes such as `kaav2`, `kaav3`, and so on.
+Future versions of KP will have prefixes such as `kp2`, `kp3`, and so on.
-Having a predefined prefix helps routing all KP-related traffic though MQTT brokers, as all messages can be matched with a single topic filter.
+Having a predefined prefix helps routing all KP-related traffic through MQTT brokers, as all messages can be matched with a single topic filter (`kp1/#` for KP version 1).

-`<appversion_name>` is a unique name that identifies application and its version within a Kaa solution.
+`<appversion_name>` is a unique name that identifies application and its version within a Kaa server.

 `<extension_instance_name>` is a name that uniquely identifies an extension instance within the application.

-Extension-specific resource path part for endpoint-aware extensions **must** start with the endpoint token.
+Extension-specific resource path part for endpoint-aware extensions MUST start with the endpoint token.
 Thus, for them the resource paths start with:
-`kaa/<appversion_name>/<extension_instance_name>/<endpoint_token>`
+`kp1/<appversion_name>/<extension_instance_name>/<endpoint_token>`

 The rest of the resource path is extension-specific and is described in separate documents that define KP protocol extensions.

-### MQTT QoS
-KP uses MQTT QoS level 0.

 ## Extension design guidelines
 While extensions have all the freedom to define their own resource hierarchies, payload format, and communication template, they all need a set of rules to make them uniform.